profjordanov/hybrid-app-development/02. Aлгоритми и Cтруктури от данни/readme.md

-# JS Challenges, Data Structures, and Algorithms
+# Data Structures and Algorithms
-JJ UE-Varna 2024
+UE-Varna 2025
 ## File Structure

 Each folder includes: